-A complete partnership request includes a completed FY 2018-19 Partnership Request Form, Outreach Estimates Form, Partnership Request Budget Form, and narrative as outlined on the request form.
+A complete partnership request includes a completed FY 2017-18 Partnership Request Form, Outreach Estimates Form, Partnership Request Budget Form, and narrative as outlined on the request form.

-Interested?
-Please read the contractor guidelines below and complete and return the attached CalFresh Outreach Partnership Request Form, with attachments, electronically to CalFreshOutreach@co.humboldt.ca.us or paper copies to CalFresh Outreach DHHS 929 Koster St., Eureka, CA 95501.
+If interested, please read the contractor guidelines below and complete and return the attached CalFresh Outreach Partnership Request Form, with attachments, electronically to CalFreshOutreach@co.humboldt.ca.us or paper copies to CalFresh Outreach DHHS 929 Koster St., Eureka, CA 95501.

-Application process and application and outreach partner program questions can be answered by the CalFresh Outreach Analyst at (707) 476-4760 or by emailing CalFreshOutreach@co.humboldt.ca.us.
+Application process and application and outreach partner program questions can be answered by the CalFresh Outreach Analyst at (707) 268-2787.